How to choose your perfect kitchen colour scheme

 Deciding on a colour scheme for your kitchen is as much about the size and shape of the room as it is your preferred palette.

-In this guide, we'll explore how to choose a colour scheme that flatters and enhances your kitchen, as well as being in line with your personal style.
+In this guide, we'll provide you with the perfect kitchen colour inspiration, as we explore how to choose a colour scheme that flatters and enhances your kitchen, as well as being in line with your personal style.

 The biggest secret of great design is pretty simple – a colour wheel.
 You might think they're only for primary school classrooms, but colour wheels are great for helping you to understand what shades sit well together.